Relative Arbitrage Opportunities in an Extended Mean Field System: Introduction

 \subsection{Organization}

 The organization of the paper is as follows.
 Section~\ref{fds} introduces the market setup, dynamics of the investors as well as the mean field interactions.
-Section~\ref{5} discusses the optimization of relative arbitrage opportunities under the Markovian market model.
-The optimal arbitrage quantity is first derived in Subsection~\ref{sec: ra} when the infinite particle system is given.
-Subsection~\ref{exdmfg} establishes the optimization of relative arbitrage using extended mean-field games.
+Section~\ref{sec: ra} discusses the optimization of relative arbitrage opportunities under the Markovian market model. {Section~\ref{sec: mfg} establishes the optimization of relative arbitrage as searching for Nash equilibrium in extended mean-field games.
 Section~\ref{lims} constructs a conditional McKean-Vlasov SDE of the form that the coefficients of diffusion depend on the joint distribution of the state processes and the control, and shows the propagation of chaos holds to provide proofs of the representative agent model used in previous sections.
 We justify that the mean-field formulation is an appropriate generalization of the $N$-player relative arbitrage problem.
 In Section~\ref{sec: discussion}, we discuss potential topics that can be extended from this paper.
+Some proofs are placed in Appendix~\ref{sec:appendix}. }